-Rehabilitation was long and arduous journey for Doug but meeting Rebound WA helped to restore some belief.
+Rehabilitation was a long and arduous journey for Doug but meeting Rebound WA helped restore some belief.

-Since joining Rebound WA, Doug has been able to try various recreational activities as well as building up his general confidence,
+Since joining Rebound WA, Doug has been able to try various recreational activities as well as build up his general confidence.

 “Rebound WA have been a big part of building my confidence back up so that I can come to TAFE and start learning again”